gflohr/Locale-XGettext/samples/README.md

 ### Describing the Expected Input

-If you implement the method fileInformation() you can describe the type of your input files.
+If you implement the method `fileInformation()` you can describe the type of input files you expect.

     def fileInformation(self):
         return "Input files are plain text files and are converted into one PO entry\nfor every non-empty line."